 Classification Depreciable lives

-Buildings and improvements Furniture, fixtures and equipment Vehicles 15-39 years 3-15 years 5-15 years
+Buildings and improvements Furniture, fixtures and equipment 15-39 years 3-15 years

-•
+Vehicles 5-15 years

-Assets donated with explicit restrictions regarding their use and contributions of cash earmarked to acquire property and equipment are reported as temporarily restricted support.
-Absent donor stipulations regarding how long those donated assets must be maintained, the Organization reports expirations of donor restrictions over the estimated useful life of the donated or acquired long-lived assets.
-The Organization reclassifies temporarily restricted net assets to unrestricted net assets at that time.
+Assets donated with explicit restrictions regarding their use and contributions of cash earmarked to acquire property and equipment are reported as restricted support.
+Absent explicit donor stipulations regarding how long those donated assets must be maintained, the Organization reports expirations of donor restrictions when the assets are placed in service.
+The Organization reclassifies net assets with donor restrictions to net assets without donor restrictions at that time.